-In 1970’s, because of tungsten’s high density, military industry begin to develop tungsten heart APDS.
+In the 1970’s, because of tungsten’s high density, the military industry begin to develop tungsten heart APDS.
 The warheads use decladding technology and the new structure of the tungsten alloy.
-The tungsten heart APDS have the characteristics of high initial velocity, low trajectory, short time of fight, high precision of location and large penetration, which help to hit the fast moving target effectively.
+The tungsten heart APDS has the characteristics of high initial velocity, low trajectory, short time of fight, high precision of location and large penetration, which help to hit the fast-moving target effectively.

 Depleted uranium, known as D-38, is actually the nuclear waste after the nuclear burning.
 Its density is 24 times of steel’s.
 The armor piercings made form depleted uranium can release chemical reactions of 6000°C during exploration.

 Depleted uranium not only has radiation but also contains chemical toxicity.
 Similar to lead and cadmium, uranium is a heavy metal that can cause poisoning.
 The great heat caused by the exploration of depleted uranium bomb warheads can make the uranium oxide smoke spread to 40 km away.
 The powder from the uranium exploration can cause radioactive contamination as dangerous as that caused by the exploration of the atomic bomb.